-No User ReviewsWrite a review

 The Champion 100307 versus other generators

-The following charts are provided to give you an idea of how some of the key specs of the Champion 100307 compare to generators of similar power (between 3000 and 4000 W).
+The following charts are provided to give you an idea of how some of the key specs of the Champion 100307 compare to dual fuel generators of similar power (between 3000 and 4000 W).

-- The run time is important, but also hugely depends on the capacity of the fuel tank and doesn't mean much if we don't talk about fuel consumption as well.
-This generator is rather wasteful, compared to other devices within the aforementioned output range, when it comes to gasoline consumption, as it reaches roughly 0.38 GPH at a 50% load.
-If you are concerned with gasoline efficiency, having a fuel consumption of just 0.17 GPH, the Westinghouse iGen4200 is a device you should look out for.
+- Even though run times are undoubtedly important, they are dependent on the fuel capacity to a large extent.
+For a more wholesome picture, we must take into consideration the fuel consumption of the generator.
+This generator is not fuel efficient compared to devices of similar output: its estimated fuel consumption stands at 0.38 GPH at a 50% load.
+If you are concerned with gasoline efficiency, having a fuel consumption of just 0.23 GPH, the Westinghouse iGen4500DF is a device you could look out for.

-As you can see from this interactive chart, when compared to other 3000-4000W generators, the Champion 100307 is on the average side of the price range.
+As you can see from this interactive chart, when compared to other 3000-4000W dual fuel generators, the Champion 100307 is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.